MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-about-vpn-gateways.md

 When you select a higher gateway SKU, such as Standard over Basic, or High Performance over Standard or Basic, more CPUs and network bandwidth are allocated to the gateway.
 As a result, the gateway can support higher network throughput to the virtual network.

-Azure Stack does not support the Ultra Performance gateway SKU, which is used exclusively with Express Route.
+Azure Stack doesn't support the Ultra Performance gateway SKU, which is used exclusively with Express Route.

 Consider the following when you select the SKU:

-* Azure Stack does not support policy-based gateways.
+* Azure Stack doesn't support policy-based gateways.
-* Border Gateway Protocol (BGP) is not supported on the Basic SKU.
+* Border Gateway Protocol (BGP) isn't supported on the Basic SKU.
-* ExpressRoute-VPN gateway coexisting configurations are not supported in Azure Stack.
+* ExpressRoute-VPN gateway coexisting configurations aren't supported in Azure Stack.

 ## Gateway Availability